-A good knowledge of maths and the ability to apply it is an essential part of our everyday lives.
+A good understanding of maths and the ability to apply it is an essential part of our everyday lives.

 Does your child find maths difficult?
 Maybe you want to lend them a hand but have no idea where to start.

-Understandably, some children have difficulty remembering how to calculate square roots, the order of operations or simply memorising their multiplication tables, not to mention building on this year after year.
+Understandably, some learners have difficulty remembering how to calculate square roots, the order of operations or simply memorising their multiplication tables, not to mention building on this year after year.

 But what exactly are the applications of mathematics in our lives?
 Is teaching math to everyone really necessary?

-Why not help your children to look at maths differently, starting by discussing the subject at home?
+Why not help your young ones to look at maths differently, starting by discussing the subject at home?

 Sometimes, all you need is a good learning environment and a different approach to unlock a child's potential at maths revision.

-Let's have a look at all the ways in which parents can act as an educator and help their children with their maths at home.
+Let's have a look at all the ways in which parents can act as an educator and aid their children with their maths at home.

-The problem with only learning maths at school is that children sometimes become too distant from the subject when they are elsewhere.
+The issue surrounding only learning maths at school is that learners sometimes become too distant from the subject when they are elsewhere.

-This means that if the child encounters a problem in school math, they are less likely to mention it to their parents as the discussion would take place out of the school context, whether it's KS3 or GCSE maths revision.
+This means that if the child encounters an issue in school math, they are less likely to mention it to their parents as the discussion would take place out of the school context, whether it's KS3 or GCSE maths revision.